Note: This post was edited on January 17, 2019 to update the Stress Test rules that changed with the Bank of Canada’s rate hike.

 It’s official.
 The Federal Government’s proposed changes that will tighten mortgage qualification lending rules (Guideline B-20) are set to take effect as of January 1st, 2018.

-The change will require homebuyers to face a stress test and qualify for a mortgage at a rate of 5.34% (updated May 2018), or 2% higher than the negotiated rate (whichever is larger) to ensure that they would be able to handle their mortgage payments should interest rates continue to rise.
+The change will require homebuyers to face a stress test and qualify for a mortgage based on the Bank of Canada’s benchmark rate (currently 5.34%) or 2% higher than the negotiated rate (whichever is larger) to ensure that they would be able to handle their mortgage payments should interest rates continue to rise.

 What This Means For Would-Be Buyers